Study: MN saw a larger decline in test scores compared to states which offered more in-person learning

 This is a worrying trend.
-As evidence has shown throughout the duration of the pandemic, school closures have been detrimental to the wellbeing of children.
-Not only have closures contributed to a mental health crisis, but students have fallen behind in schooling.
+Not only have closures contributed to a mental health crisis, but students have fallen behind in academics.

-Just recently, a new study that compared levels of in-person learning among 12 states found that in the 2020-2021 academic year Minnesota was among one of the states that offered the least amount of in-person learning.
+Recently, the NBER published a study showing yet more evidence that students have fallen behind.
+According to the study, out of 12 states studied, Minnesota offered the least amount of in-person learning.
 And that has had significant consequences on learning.

-The study found that, on average, school districts that offered less amount of in-person learning experienced a 14.2 percentage point decline in standardized math test scores.
-For districts that had full in-person learning this decline was 10.1 percentage points lower.
+The study found that, on average, school districts that offered less in-person learning experienced a 14.2 percentage point decline in standardized math test scores.
+For districts that had fully in-person learning, this decline was 10.1 percentage points lower.

-And while the decline in standardized scores was smaller in English –– 6.3 percentage points ––, school districts with larger proportions of students of color as well as low-income students experienced disproportionately higher levels of decline in English test scores.
+For English, the decline in test scores was lower.
+However, school districts with larger proportions of students of color as well as low-income students experienced disproportionately higher levels of decline in English test scores.

-Minnesota students, especially students of color and those with low incomes, have already been disproportionately impacted by the decision of Minnesota school districts to offer less in-person learning compared to other states.
+Minnesota students, especially students of color and those with low incomes, have already been disproportionately impacted by the decisions of Minnesota school districts to offer less in-person learning compared to other states.

-Repeating this same trend this year will only exacerbate these learning losses.
+Repeating the same trend this year will only exacerbate these learning losses.